What led Google to abandon Google Glass

 Advertising

-Google Glass was a wearable technology that resembled glasses, designed to display information in a format similar to that of a smartphone.
+Google Glass was a wearable technology that resembled glasses, designed to display information in a smartphone-like format.

-Google presented the prototype of this product in 2012 and released it for testing among developers in 2013.
+Google introduced the prototype of this product in 2012 and released it for testing among developers in 2013.

 The goal was to create an augmented reality device that could provide hands-free access to digital content and allow users to communicate with others through voice commands.

-The main goal of Google Glass was to revolutionize the way people interact with technology by seamlessly integrating it into their daily lives.
+The main goal of Google Glass was to revolutionize the way people interact with technology, integrating it seamlessly into their daily lives.

-However, several factors led Google to give up on this project.
+However, several factors led Google to abandon this project.

-The high price of the US $ 1,500 made it unaffordable for most consumers, and privacy concerns regarding the camera's features also created controversy.
+The $'s high price tag of US$1,500 made it unaffordable for most consumers, and privacy concerns regarding its camera features also created controversy.

 Furthermore, it failed to deliver the expected user experience due to limited battery life and technical glitches.